OpenElectionData/catco-guide/_guide/8-is-it-working.en.md

 * {% textarea label="C" id="goalc" size="small" %}

 **Now assign each a concrete method (such as Google Analytics, Facebook Insights, etc.) you will use to measure and track each of these indicators.**

+Continuing our example, it might look something like this:

+GOAL 1: Raise awareness of what a PVT is by having 10,000 people visit our website and having an average reach of 100,000 people across our social media channels in the three weeks before the election.

+* 10,000 unique visitors to our website who stayed longer than 5 seconds.
+(Google Analytics)
+* 100,000 reach per week on social media channels with at least a 5 percent engagement rate.
+Our target demographic of young women ages 16-26 should comprise 50 percent of our reach audience.
+(Facebook & YouTube analytics)
+* Emails to journalists have a 30 percent open rate and 10 percent click-through rate.
+(MailChimp analytics)
+* Quarterly calls with journalists are attended by at least 12 journalists per call.
+(Internal tracking)
+* Political contestants are opening our emails at a 20 percent open rate and replying to our emails at least once a week.
+(MailChimp analytics and internal tracking)

+## Put a System In Place

+Once you have decided which metrics you need to track to achieve your goals, you will need to put a system in place to collect that data regularly.
+Your tracking system should collect the data you need to follow but not be so arduous that it is taking up too much time or effort.
+It should also be tracked or presented in such a way that you can easily see your progress toward your goals, or quickly identify problems or strategies that aren’t working.

+Questions to keep in mind when you are setting up your metrics-collection process:

+* Who will be collecting and compiling the data, including data that needs be manually collected (like number of meetings held)?
+* Is there one person or many contributors tracking it?
+How much time do they have to do this task, taking into account their other work?
+* How long does the collection process take and is it overly arduous?
+* Can the process or part of the process be automated?
+* How often does the data need to be collected?
+* Are all the necessary data points being collected?
+* Is the data being displayed in a way that is easy to read and draw conclusions from?
+* Who needs access to the data?
+Do they have it?

+Once you have a system in place, schedule regular meetings with any team members or leadership that helped create the goals and/or are carrying out the strategies of the plan.
+Discuss how each strategy is performing according to its metric.
+Are you on track to meet your goals?
+Are some strategies working better than others?
+Are some strategies not working at all?
+Be honest with yourself and your team about your progress and what is or isn’t working.

+Use these regular check-ins to refine and update your strategies and tactics based on real data.
+This should be an iterative and ongoing process.